-The alarm rang at 4.
-On most days, an early alarm makes me miserable irrespective of what lies beyond the process of waking up.
-And I didn’t just have to wake up but also had to buckle up my rucksack and backpack and walk to the bridge, alone, on a dark street.
+The alarm rang at 4 am.
+On most days, an early alarm makes me miserable irrespective of what lies ahead in the day.
+And I didn’t just have to wake up but I also had to buckle up my rucksack and backpack and walk to the bridge in the dark, alone.

-My misery was answered well for the moon shined bright making the walk a pretty one, rather than a scared stumble.
+But the bright moon shining above in the sky made my pre-dawn walk a poetic one, rather than a scared stumble.

-Shibhu, a young Spitian, was busy tying luggage and rucksacks on the top of the tempo traveler.
+Shibhu, a young Spitian, was busy tying luggage and rucksacks to the roof of the tempo traveler.

 “You must keep this as it might fly off,” Shibhu said while handing my yoga mat which I had tightly strapped to my rucksack.

-Though I didn’t get much time to wonder how could a tightly-tied yoga mat could fly away for Shibhu had started the vehicle.
-I jumped into my single-seat, Shibhu started the car, and thus began my Spiti valley trip.
+I didn’t get much time to wonder how a tightly-tied yoga mat could fly away for Shibhu had started the vehicle.
+I jumped into my single seat in the front of the tempo traveler, and thus began my Spiti valley road trip.

 All Indians and foreigners changed cars to sit in Shibhu’s friend’s car (his friend had the permit).
 All the local Spitian passengers from the other car sat in our places.

 After crossing the checkpoint everyone got back to where they belonged, and we drove on.
-The road leading up to Rohtang Pass takes you through green and vibrant views and is almost safe with a few potholes or places where Shibhu had to tilt the tempo and drive with one wheel on the road and another on a higher pavement.
+The road leading up to Rohtang Pass takes you through green and vibrant views and is mostly safe except for a few potholes.
+I say mostly because Shibhu had to tilt the tempo and drive with one wheel on the road and another on a higher pavement a couple of times.

-If you are driving by one of these tempo travelers to Spiti — please pee whenever you get a chance.
+If you are driving by one of these tempo travelers to Spiti, please pee whenever you get a chance.
 For the Spitian drivers never stop for a bathroom break.
-Of course, if they halt because the road is washed away or a waterfall is thrashing down on the road and they can’t drive with passengers, men quickly find corners or just turn around and release themselves.
+Of course, if they halt because the road is washed away or a waterfall is thrashing down on the road, men quickly find corners or just turn around and release themselves.

-After driving through the gorgeous Rohtang, the lush-green and snowy peaks gave way to drier, rocky mountains.
+After driving through the velvety and white Rohtang peaks, we got into drier, rockier mountains.
 Vegetation disappeared.
 The road became rougher.
 The landscape turned more gravel.
 Now we were going through parts of the route where the snow had been cleared to make way for vehicles.
 The paved away snow stood on either side, sometimes as tall as the height of the car.

-Water gushed on the road.
-Tiny streams of water ran down snowy hills.
-Giant waterfalls fell on the road, washing away most of the narrow pathway.
-Sometimes the road was just a collection of unevenly-sized boulders settled in an unstable way over cold water that rushed to meet the river.
+Water gushed freely on the roads we were climbing.
+Tiny rivulets ran down snowy hills.
+Giant waterfalls smashed down on the road and washed away most of the narrow pathway.
+Sometimes the road was just a collection of uneven boulders settled precariously over freezing water that rushed to meet the river.

 Some waterfalls pushed the rocks that lined the road into the deep valley.
 At these times, Shibhu would ask us to get out of the car and drive slowly to avoid skidding on the narrow road.
 One wrong move and the tempo would have fallen into nothingness.

-Shepherds and their flock of sheep also walked on roads.
-So if we took a turn suddenly, the road disappeared and we stared at a few hundred sheep, at least, who didn’t want to get out of the way.
+Shepherds and their flocks of sheep also walked on roads.
+So if we took a turn suddenly, the road disappeared leaving us staring at a few hundred sheep (at least) who stared back at us.

-Icy peaks stared at us from a distance.
+Icy peaks watched us from a distance.
 A thin river gushed at the foot of the tall hills.
 Glaciers shined atop hills.
 Water poured over from all directions.
 We drove on.

 We took a short lunch break at Lossar, one of the first villages of Spiti.

-I stared at the village of Lossar.
-An Indian flag waved in the sky.
-The village was a backdrop to the green fields which I came to know later were pea farms as nothing else grows in Spiti.
+In the village of Lossar, the Indian flag danced in the sky.
+The village was a backdrop to green fields.
+I came to know later that most farms were pea farms as mostly nothing else grows in Spiti (barley does).
 A small collection of flat-roofed white houses stood silent.
-Everything seemed white except the red and maroon paint borders that ran around the houses like ribbons.
-Of course, the rugged mountains stood behind.
+Everything seemed white except the red and maroon borders that ran around the homes like ribbons.
+Of course, the rugged mountains towered above guarding the village.